• Skip to main content

 It’s simple: The more your body perspires, the more you lose water.
 When this happens, it’s time to take a break and replenish your body with ions and water.
 It’s also best to take a minute to rest and cool down before resuming your exercise.

-What is perspiration is low or at normal levels?
-During this time, it’s still important to drink water and also eat properly to replenish your body.
+What if perspiration is low or at normal levels?
+During this time, it’s still important to drink water and eat properly to replenish your body.

-If the perspiration rate is high from strenuous exercises, then it’s time to replenish your fluids and to drink at least 16oz of water with electrolytes within the first few hours you finished working out.
-It’s best to drink about 1.5 times more water than what you lost in sweat during workouts, and that it contains a good amount of sodium to cover up for imbalanced electrolyte levels.
+If the perspiration rate is high from strenuous exercises, then it’s time to replenish your fluids and drink at least 16oz of water with electrolytes within the first few hours you finish working out.
+It’s best to drink about 1.5 times more water than what you lose in sweat during workouts, and it contains a good amount of sodium to cover up for imbalanced electrolyte levels.

 Would you like to learn more about how to recover more efficiently?
 Check out this informative video: